 This page is a source for the links and materials needed to understand the planning procedure and to make rational objections, based on planning law as it stands, to the proposed wind farms.
 It is an ongoing project, and comments are welcome.
-For detailed information on individual wind farms, please go to their individual pages on this site: Dersalloch, Linfairn, Keirs Hill, Knockskae, Hadyard Hill Extension, Glenmount
+For detailed information on individual wind farms, please go to their individual pages on this site: Knockcronal, Craiginmoddie, Sclenteuch, Knockkippen, Carrick, Clauchrie and Knockodhar

-- Info in brief on the five Straiton wind farm applications
+- Info in brief on wind farm applications in the area

 - Key documents which are used by the planning authorities in assessing wind farm applications